otrack/cloud-computing-infrastructures/transactions/README.md

         "UPDATE banking.accounts SET balance = ?
 WHERE id = ?
 IF balance = ?"
     );

-Then update `performTransfer` to use conditional updates.

 The `IF balance = ?` condition ensures that the update only succeeds if the balance hasn't changed since we read it.
 If another transaction modified the balance, the condition fails and we retry.

+Update `performTransfer` to use conditional updates.
 Deploy this corrected implementation and run the concurrent test again.
 You should now see that the total balance is preserved correctly.

-Note that lightweight transactions have higher latency than regular writes (typically 4x slower) because they use the Paxos protocol.
-However, they are necessary for correctness when concurrent updates to the same data are possible.

-Verify that the system now handles concurrent operations correctly while providing fault tolerance through replication.
+**[Q55]** Create a test scenario to verify that the system provides fault tolerance through data replication, while still handling concurrent updates properly.
+One possibility is to plot the throughtput over time and fail one of the data replicas.
+Do you think that all failures have the same impact on performance?
+If not, provide an explanation.